domnian/PaperDragon/README.md

 PaperDragon [![Build Status](https://ci.domnian.com/view/PaperDragon/job/PaperDragon/badge/icon)](https://ci.domnian.com/view/PaperDragon/job/PaperDragon/)
 ===========

-Personal fork of the High performance Spigot fork known as Paper
+Personal fork of the High performance Spigot fork known as Paper.

+Please keep in mind, this is only a side-project of mine.
+I'll do my best to keep it up to date.

 [IRC Support and Project Discussion](https://irc.domnian.com/?ch=paperdragon)